5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ∇
 ~~~

-Note that we have to make use of the "compose" (`∘`) operator here: only by "gluing" the left argument (`'both'`) to the function name with the compose operator can we make sure that everything that's passed on to the `Log` function will be written not only to the log file but also to the Windows Event Log when `ServiceState` is managing the communication between the SCM and the application.
+Note that use the _compose_ (`∘`) operator here: only by ‘gluing’ the left argument (`'both'`) to the function name with the compose operator can we ensure everything's passed to the `Log` function is written not only to the log file but also to the Windows Event Log when `ServiceState` is managing the communication between the SCM and the application.

 The second function to be changed is `Off`: